adam10414/wallies/readme.md

     - Alternatively you can run `python3 fresh_wallies.py -h` to see a help message.

 ## Notes:
-- This app will create a folder on your desktop labeled, "fresh_wallies" to store the wallpapers in.
+- This app will create a folder on your desktop labeled, "wallies" to store the wallpapers in.
+    - If you already have a folder named wallies, then it will archive your current wallpapers.
+See next note.
-- It will create a sub-folder here labeled, "previous_wallpapers" in case you wanted to go back to any.
+- It will create a sub-folder here labeled, "archive" in case you wanted to go back to any.
-- Every time the script runs, it will move all files from "fresh_wallies" to "previous_wallpapers", and then download a fresh set.
+- Every time the script runs, it will move all files from "wallies" to "archive", and then download a fresh set.
-- Moving "fresh_wallies" will break the program.
-To specifiy a new file path, run the script with the argument --dir.
-    - The new directory given to this argument will need to be an absolute filepath.